How Sleep Affects Athletic Performance: The Science Behind Rest

 -

-Stage 3 (Deep Sleep): This is the stage where muscle repair, immune function, and tissue growth occur.
-It's also when your body produces the highest amounts of growth hormone.
-For athletes, this is the most important sleep stage for physical recovery.
+Stage 3 (Deep Sleep): This is where muscle repair, immune function, and tissue growth occur.
+Most growth hormones are produced in this stage, critical for physical recovery.

 -